FrancesCoronel/personal-website-v3/site/content/adventures/2015-01-05-interview-hack-reactor.md

 * A `callback function`, on the other hand, can be used as a closure, but a callback function itself is when the function is called within itself in order to be be ‘called back' later.
 * I figured these topics would be something HR wants their applicants somewhat familiar with since `Node` works with closures and callbacks all the bloody time.

 **Unfortunately**, the interview never took place over some confusion over my aliases.
 Whoops.
-I ended up rescheduling… 😔
+I ended up rescheduling... 😔

 However, even though there were some discrepancies over the setup of my interview, I was still able to meet up with someone.
 The interviewer asked that I don't reveal their name and that I should share this article with them.
 So cheers, interviewer! 😁